Blueberry Sauce On Toast

 Ingredients

-- 1 ¼ cups blueberries frozen
+• 1 ¼ cups blueberries, frozen

-- ⅓ cup sugar
+• cup sugar

-- 1 ½ tablespoons cornstarch dissolved in 3 tbsp cool water
+• 1 ½ tablespoons cornstarch

-- 3 tablespoons honey
+• 3 tablespoons honey

 Instructions

-- In a small saucepan, combine frozen blueberries and sugar.
-Heat over medium until the berries release their juices, stirring occasionally (about 2-3 minutes).1 ¼ cups blueberries, ⅓ cup sugar
+• In a small saucepan, combine frozen blueberries and sugar.
+Heat over medium until the berries release their juices, stirring occasionally (about 2-3 minutes).

-- Stir the dissolved cornstarch into the hot blueberries.
+• Stir the dissolved cornstarch into the hot blueberries.
 Cook for another 1-2 minutes, stirring constantly, until the mixture thickens into a jam-like consistency.
 Remove from heat and let cool for 5 minutes.

-- Spread a thick layer of yogurt over each slice of toast.
-Spoon the thickened blueberry mixture evenly on top.⅔ cup Greek yogurt
+• Spread a thick layer of yogurt over each slice of toast.
+Spoon the thickened blueberry mixture evenly on top.
+Drizzle honey over the blueberries for extra sweetness.

 Notes